wochatme/PuttyGPT/askrob/build.md

 C:\gpt\putty\build_debug>dir putty.exe

 04/06/2024  07:22 PM         2,245,632 putty.exe
-               1 File(s)      2,245,632 bytes
-               0 Dir(s)  273,112,059,904 bytes free
 ```
 You can run the putty.exe by typing putty.exe in the same window or double click this file in file explorer.

 Maybe you want to build a release version which has a smaller image size.
-Putty disable us to compile release verion from the source code.
-So please remove the below texts from c:\gpt\putty\defs.h.
-These texts are located between line 14 to line 23 in defs.h.
+Putty prevent us to compiling release verion from the source code.
+So please remove the below lines from c:\gpt\putty\defs.h.
+These lines are located between line 14 to line 23 in defs.h.
 ```
 #ifdef NDEBUG
 /*